Filter Options

 Which animals can I expect to see?

 “You can expect to see a good variety of African wildlife on a Pilanesberg safari.
-Animals you are very likely to see on a safari of any duration include elephant, white rhino, hippo, zebra, warthog and a variety of antelope including impala, greater kudu and wildebeest.
-The likelihood of seeing big cats (lion, leopard and cheetah) is highest if you stay within the park and improves over a multinight stay.
-Buffalo, black rhino and African wild dog are relatively scarce, so you’d be lucky to see them.
+Animals you are very likely to see on a safari of any duration include elephant, white rhino, hippo, zebra, warthog and a variety of antelope including impala, greater kudu, tsessebe and wildebeest.
+The likelihood of seeing big cats (lion, leopard and cheetah) is highest if you stay within the park and improves over a multiday stay.
+Buffalo and black rhino are relatively scarce, so you’d be lucky to see them.
+African wild dogs are often mentioned as being present in Pilanesberg, but this is no longer the case, and we are not aware of plans to reintroduce them.
 A popular feature of Pilanesberg are guided night drives that quite often throw up sightings of secretive nocturnal carnivores, such as brown hyena, aardwolf and genet.
 Pilanesberg is also an excellent bird-watching destination.
-Dams and waterholes attract large numbers of waders and other aquatic birds, and several are overlooked by photographic hides.
+Dams and waterholes attract large numbers of waders and other waterbirds, and several are overlooked by photographic hides.
 Pilanesberg is also one of the closest places to Johannesburg where you can still see large raptors, such as African fish eagle, brown snake eagle and white-backed vulture.
 In a South African context, the park is one of the most easterly places where you can see western dry-country specials, such as crimson-breasted shrike, southern pied babbler, violet-eared waxbill and shaft-tailed whydah.”

 4